 Turn the ‘out of office’ on and leave the high heels at home.
 Join the simple life with sand between your toes, sunshine on your back and fresh food in your belly.
 Time moves slower in Apollo Bay.

 On the shores of a 3km long eastern facing beach, Apollo Bay provides safe, patrolled (during peak periods) waters for swimming, surfing, fishing, boating, sand castle building and beach cricket.
 Starting at the South end of the beach, Point Bunbury and the harbour wall create a protected bay best suited for families and leisurely bathers.
 This is the area patrolled by the Apollo Bay Life Saving Club during the summer months and popular weekends.
 Moving north away from the breakwater of Point Bunbury, the swell starts to build, providing space for the coastal staples of surfing and fishing.
-In relative terms, surf remains small to moderate along this stretch of coast, providing fun and relatively safe conditions, although caution is recommended as rips along with wave size build the further north you travel.
+Surf along this stretch of coast provides fun and relatively safe conditions, although caution is recommended as rips along with wave size build the further north you travel.

 For more information about conditions and patrol activities, visit the Beach Safe website.

 With calm waters and pristine beaches, families visiting Apollo Bay need no more than a beach towel, bat and ball to enjoy an incredible coastal holiday.
 But if it is family exploration you are looking for, Apollo Bay has that too.
-Adventure around Apollo Bay continues with plenty of picturesque bays and rock pools full of shells, sea creatures and memories of a coast littered with shipwrecks.
+Adventure around Apollo Bay includes plenty of picturesque bays and rock pools full of shells, sea creatures and memories of a coast littered with shipwrecks.
 There are easy walking and cycling tracks in and around the township and just 6 kilometers south of Apollo Bay, descend the stairs of Shelly Beach to arrive at a 300m stretch of opening coast.
-If it is a swim you are after, visit Shelly Beach at low tide to explore the rock pools and gullies.
+Visit Shelly Beach at low tide to explore the rock pools and gullies.
 In town there are a number of family friendly restaurants and cafes to choose from.

 Marengo Reefs Marine Sanctuary

 Marengo Reefs Marine Sanctuary is an excellent site for both scuba diving and snorkelling.
 Closer to shore is a great site for beginner snorkellers if conditions are good, whereas further out can be more challenging due to ocean swell.
 Click here for Park Notes on Marengo Reefs Marine Sanctuary